TasheikaW/Twitter-Sentiment-Analysis/README.md

     - consumer_secret: <CONSUMER_SECRET>
     - bearer_token: <BEARER_TOKEN>

-  ## Tools:
+  ## Tools
   - Jyputer notebook: used for Data mining, Data cleaning, and Analysis
-  -

 ## Data Mining
 The API method was used to pull the data from X (Twitter).
 A YAML file was created to store the X credentials.
-To connect to X, the API and the query was initialized after which is was implemented.
+To connect to X, the API, and the query were initialized after which it was implemented Thus gathering the tweets based on the query.
 The query contains the parameters for the tweet that needed to be mined from Twitter.
 Tweets from before and after the attempt were pulled.
 A snippet of the code is below.

 ``` python
 search_args = tw.load_credentials("search_tweets_v2.yaml",